 Congenital nephrotic syndrome is a very rare form of nephrotic syndrome.

-Nephrotic syndrome is a group of symptoms that include:
+Nephrotic syndrome is defined by a set of abnormal findings that include:

 Children with this disorder have an abnormal form of a protein called nephrin.
 The kidney's filters (glomeruli) need this protein to function normally.